Knitting For Cancer

 Another program is having Jennifer teach knitting at senior living facilities and nursing homes.
 At one senior living complex a woman said, “It saves us from some of the stressful drama here.”
 It keeps their minds active and enables them to socialize with others.
 It creates and builds a special community for them.

-Our mission is to provide hats and blankets to cancer patients in need.
+Our mission is to provide hats and blankets to cancer warriors in need.
 Jennifer started Knitting for Cancer to give back to those who suffer from cancer like her mother did.
-Many cancer patients deal with constant pain brought on by radiation and chemotherapy treatments.
-Patients are often left with chills and sensitive skin.
-Knitted hats and blankets are the best way to keep cancer patients warm in chilly treatment rooms.
+Many cancer warriors deal with constant pain brought on by radiation and chemotherapy treatments.
+Warriors are often left with chills and sensitive skin.
+Knitted hats and blankets are the best way to keep cancer warriors warm in chilly treatment rooms.
 Please, help us provide a simple solution to a heartbreaking problem.